Robbie Butler

-He is the Ulster Unionist Party's representative for Mental Health and for Education.
+He has been the UUP's representative for Agriculture, the Environment and Rural Affairs since 2024.
 He is an officer in the Boys' Brigade at 1st Magheragall.

+Career

 Before entering politics, Butler worked as a butcher from the age of 16, became a prison officer in 1996 and then a firefighter in 2000.

 Butler was a UUP candidate in the 2014 local elections for Lisburn and Castlereagh Council.
 He stood in the Killultagh electoral area and was elected as a councillor with 18.2% of the vote.

+Member of the Legislative Assembly (2016 - )

+At the 2016 Northern Ireland Assembly election, he was elected to the Assembly as one of two UUP representatives for Lagan Valley.

 He was the UUP candidate for Lagan Valley in the 2017 general election, polling 16.8% of the vote.
 He stood again in the 2019 election, polling 19.0%.
+In the 2024 election, he stood once more in Lagan Valley and won 22.7%.

 Following Steve Aiken's resignation as leader of the UUP, Butler was reported to be "giving serious consideration" around standing for the party leadership.
 Butler decided not to stand, and Doug Beattie was elected unopposed.

+Deputy leader of the UUP

-On 24 May 2021, in addition to his existing role as party chief whip, Butler was appointed deputy leader of the UUP.
+On 24 May 2021, in addition to his existing role as party chief whip, Butler was appointed Deputy Leader of the Assembly Group.

+In July 2023, Butler, as UUP deputy leader, ruled out any electoral pact with the Democratic Unionist Party (DUP) for the 2024 United Kingdom general election.

+As UUP Education spokesperson, Butler, in August 2023, stated that "any new RSE (Relationships and Sex Education) curriculum must be created with the input of parents, children and teaching professionals from Northern Ireland only."

+Butler accused the Department of Health of forcing community and voluntary organisations towards a "financial cliff edge" on 23 August 2023.
+He called for the extension of the Core Grant Scheme.

+Butler was nominated and approved as the UUP's first Deputy Leader on 5 July 2025.
+The UUP's Deputy Leader position was created following the adoption of a new Constitution on 29 March 2025.